fly-apps/elixir_opentel_and_grafana/README.md

 `/users-slow` route is called.

 All the code of the sample application can be found [here](NEED PUBLIC GIT_HUB) but let's start by going through the application specific changes that we need to make in order to instrument our application.
-First we'll open up `mix.exs` and add the following dependencies:
+As a note, this demo application was generated via the `mix phx.new APP_NAME --binary-id` command, with only a few changes made to support deploying to Fly.io.
+Let's first cover how to set up the OpenTelemetry libraries by opening up `mix.exs` and adding the following dependencies:

 ```elixir
 defp deps do